Robo3D/User-Manuals/docs/source/R2/getting-started/index.rst

 Loading filament
 ---------------

-Now, unhinge the spool holder by simply pushing on the top of the higher lever from the rear of the printer.
+Unhinge the spool holder by simply pushing on the top of the higher lever from the rear of the printer.
 Next, insert the filament feed tube into the filament sensor block.

 .. image:: images/spool-on-r2.gif
    :alt: Unhinge Spool Holder